ninavantiel/tree_sdms/README.md

 ## Run modelling pipeline for species of interest

 ### 1) Sample covariates
-Get model covariate values for species occurence locations
+Get model covariate values for species occurence locations.

-- Run bash script `run_1_sample_covariates.sh` to run python script `p1_sample_covariates.py` for each species in `species_list.csv`
+Run bash script `run_1_sample_covariates.sh` to run python script `p1_sample_covariates.py` for each species in `species_list.csv`
-- Run bash script `upload_1_sample_covariates.sh` to upload locally saved csv files to earthengine via GCSB

 ### 2) Prepare occurrences
-Format species occurrence with sampled covariate values, specifically aggregating points to the pixel level, removing all-null points and formatting covariate values
+Format species occurrences with sampled covariate values, specifically aggregating points to the pixel level, removing all-null points, formatting covariate values and setting geometries if necessary.

-- Run bash script `2_run_occurrence_preparation.sh`to run python script `2_occurrence_preparation.py` for each species in `species_list.csv` for which the covariate values have already been sampled and the occurrence preparation script has not yet been run.
+Run bash script `run_2_occurrence_preparation.sh`to run python script `p2_occurrence_preparation.py` for each species in `species_list.csv` for which the covariate values have already been sampled and the occurrence preparation script has not yet been run.

 ### 3) Compute range of interest